 In this manner, we could be sure that the current sequence of instructions would be allowed to execute in order without pre-emption.
 Unfortunately, this solution is not feasible in a multiprocessor environment.

-This message transmission lag, delays entry of threads into critical section and the system efficiency decreases.
+This message transmission lag delays the entry of threads into the critical section, and the system efficiency decreases.

 As the resource is locked while a process executes its critical section hence no other process can access it.